 |Trusses||$13,500 - $16,500|

 The average cost of roof framing material varies.
 Most people spend $3 to $5 per board foot on wood and $7 to $9 per board foot on steel framing.
-The majority of roofs are framed using wood trusses, with a few using wood with steel bracing.
+The majority of roofing types are framed using wood trusses, with a few using wood with steel bracing.
 However, it is also possible to build larger roofs using steel framing.
 Steel framing provides more stability for longer runs and taller roofs.
-In a more basic roof job, wood framing can get the job done for about half the cost.
+In a more basic roofing job, wood framing can get the job done for about half the cost.
 In the table and subsections below, we’ll go over both types of materials, their average costs, what each is best for, and other factors.

 |Framing Material||Cost per Board Foot (Materials Only)|

 Wood framing is an affordable option at $3 to $5 per board foot.
 It doesn’t offer as much durability or support as steel framing.
 Wood can be braced with steel to add extra structure and durability, but it is typically not ideal for longer runs or larger buildings.
 It will be much less expensive, making it great for basic projects with smaller budgets.
 Areas with temperate climates that are not subject to a lot of moisture or temperature extremes may be fine with wood framing.
 This decision is best left to the contractor who has the best knowledge.

 At the cost of $7 to $9 per board foot, steel framing can get costly, but it is sometimes necessary.
 Cathedral ceilings and other tall roofs and interiors require steel bracing as part of the roof even when using wood because they require additional stability.
 Steel could, therefore, be used to create stronger roofs with more elaborate angles and pitches, potentially using less material.
 If you plan to use the attic space, want to use less material, and have higher ceilings, a steel frame may provide the needed versatility.
 It offers a premium solution for roofing when it is desired or required.